spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extending-the-spryker-core-functionality.md

 ---

 <!--used to be: http://spryker.github.io/tutorials/zed/extending-spryker/-->
-To extend the Spryker-Core functionality and to use the Spryker Engine to develop a project, it’s important to understand the folder structure used in Spryker Commerce OS.
+To extend the Spryker-Core functionality and to use the Spryker Engine to develop a project, it's important to understand the folder structure used in Spryker Commerce OS.

 The project consists of two parts : **Spryker Core** and **Project** implementation.
 They both follow the same structure and the project implementation goes on top of the Spryker Core functionalities.